Behind the Scenes of Intel's Latest Options Trends

-Examining the volume and open interest provides crucial insights into stock research.
-This information is key in gauging liquidity and interest levels for Intel's options at certain strike prices.
-Below, we present a snapshot of the trends in volume and open interest for calls and puts across Intel's significant trades, within a strike price range of $19.0 to $55.0, over the past month.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Intel's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Intel's whale trades within a strike price range from $19.0 to $30.0 in the last 30 days.

 |Symbol